deadhunterPT/LogWatcher/README.md

 - Detects brute-force attempts based on time window and threshold
 - Matches IPs against a blacklist
 - Outputs suspicious IPs for further analysis

+Requisitos:

+- Python 3.6+
+- No external libraries